 4. Chase waterfalls

 Hiking through the jungle is among the best things to do in the Valley.

-When you go Central Valley hiking, you are sure to discover majestic waterfalls tuck in the midst of the tropical scenery.
+When you go Central Valley hiking, you are sure to discover majestic waterfalls tucked in the midst of the tropical scenery.

-Catarata del Toro – Measuring 270 feet from the jungle, Catarata del Toro is the largest waterfall in all of Costa Rica.
+Catarata del Toro – Measuring 270 feet from the jungle, Catarata del Toro is the largest waterfall in Costa Rica.